drmad/tmux-git/README.md

     echo "if [[ \$TMUX ]]; then source ~/.tmux-git/tmux-git.sh; fi" >> ~/.bashrc

+Run `tmux`, `cd` to a Git repo, and enjoy :)

-If you are using OSX you'll need to install `coreutils`:
+**Note for OSX users**: You'll need to install `coreutils`:

     brew install coreutils

-Run `tmux`, `cd` to a Git repo, and enjoy :)

-## Hacking
+## Configurarion

-The script is pretty simple.
-At the top of the file `tmux-git.sh`, there are a few variables (and a function) for configuring its behavior:
+The configuration is stored in the file `~/.tmux-git.conf`, created at the first run of the script with default values.
+Just edit it, and reload `tmux`.

+### Variables and functions

 * `TMUX_STATUS_LOCATION`: Position of the status on Tmux bar: `left` or `right`
 * `TMUX_OUTREPO_STATUS`: Tmux status for when you're out of a repo.
 Set by default to your pre-existing status line.
 * `TMUX_STATUS_DEFINITION()`: This function sets the `TMUX_STATUS` variable, which
   is shown in the `tmux` bar.
+You can use any variable used across the script for creating this variable.

 ## En español

 He realizado un post en español de las instrucciones de instalación en mi blog: